dysdsyd/dysdsyd.github.io/index.md

 An end-to-end conditional GAN framework for generating 3D objects from single RGB image.
 It was able to get better qualitative 3D reconstructions as compared to the baseline.

 **MedLens** [[code](https://github.com/dysdsyd/MedLens)][[demo](https://www.youtube.com/watch?v=jJbxu7q9t5E)]
-A Bi-Directional Attention Flow network based web app for health-care researchers, which answers factual questions based on uploaded documents or searched on PubMed database
+A Bi-Directional Attention Flow network based web app for health-care researchers which answers factual questions based on uploaded documents or searched on PubMed database
 <br>
 ### Teaching
 ---